 - A community professional

-We provide support services for children aged birth to 12 years who attend a licensed or regulated child care program (group daycare, preschool, after school care, etc.) and require extra support to meet their individual needs and fully participate with their peers because they have a developmental disability or delay.
+We provide support services for children birth to 5 years of age who attend a licensed or regulated child care program (group daycare, preschool, etc.) and require extra support to meet their individual needs and fully participate with their peers because they have a developmental disability or delay.
 Support services are also provided to the child care program staff so they can better meet the child’s individual and developmental needs.

 To be eligible for the program, a child must have an identified developmental disability or a delay that is documented in an assessment or through a report from a community professional – e.g. Speech Language Pathologist, Early Childhood Educator, etc. Parents would meet with an EKSCD Consultant to complete a support guide that outlines the kinds of developmental intervention and support the child needs, and identifies the goals the parents want for their child.